EdyJ/blender-to-unity-fbx-exporter/README.md

 ## How to install

-1. Clone the repository or download the file `blender-to-unity-fbx-exporter.py` to your device.
+1. Clone the repository or download the add-on file [`blender-to-unity-fbx-exporter.py`](/blender-to-unity-fbx-exporter.py) to your device.
-2. In Blender go to Edit > Preferences > Add-ons, then use the Install… button and use the File Browser to select the file `blender-to-unity-fbx-exporter.py`.
+2. In Blender go to Edit > Preferences > Add-ons, then use the Install… button and use the File Browser to select the add-on file.
 3. Enable the add-on by checking the enable checkbox.

 ## How to use